solr-express/solr-express/README.md

 ### 4. Fluent API
 Allows use of fluent API to make the life easier and a beautiful code.

-To do this, follow the steps:

-* Use the namespace SolrExpress.Solr{Version}.Linq (where {version} is the Solr version of your choice)
-* Use the extensions methods

 To exemplify this, see the code below without and with the fluent api.

 ```csharp